thiendinhdo/thiendinhdo.github.io/README.md

 ## Assembly, Pinouts, and Implimentation

-Below are the important modules and their respective pinouts to the fucntionality of this project:
+Below are the important modules and their respective pinouts to the fucntionality of this project.
+Each are followed by a template or basic implimentation in `C++` code:

 #### Bluetooth Module